How To Run 100 Miles: Our Expert Guide + Training Plan

 Back to Backs

-There are two per week, usually scheduled on Saturdays and Sundays.
+There are two per week, usually scheduled on Saturdays and Sundays (your availability will determine the schedule).

 How to train for a 100 mile race

-My favorite way to peak for a 100 mile race is choosing a race 4 weeks out.
+My favorite way to peak for a 100-mile race is choosing a race about four weeks out.

-If there happens to be an 80100k race 4 weeks before your 100 miler, sign up for it!
+If there happens to be a race that works with your peak week mileage four weeks before your 100 miler, sign up for it.

 You can enjoy your long run with lots of other runners and have assistance along the way.
-It will be much easier logistically than trying to organize such a long run on your own.
+It will be much easier logistically than organizing such a long run on your own.

 How to train for a 100 mile race

-Another piece of your training that I can not stress enough is the significance of strength training.
+Another key aspect of your training that I cannot stress enough as a running coach is the importance of strength training.

 Read our complete Weightlifting Guide For Runners